kdhasi/Deep-CapsuleAttention/README.md

 # Pytorch Implementation of Low Resolution Image Classification Using Capsule Attention

 Official Implementation of "Deep Hybrid Architecture for Very Low-Resolution Image Classification Using Capsule Attention" paper.
-The manuscript is available here.
+The manuscript is available <a href="https://doi.org/10.1109/ACCESS.2024.3469155" target="_blank">here</a>.

 This repo provides the codes for all the models introduced in paper together with the pre-trained weights on our own dataset for the deeper variants.